cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - should I be concerned with the virus?
 - will I die

+## intent:en_ebola

+- Ebola
+- Ebola virus disease
+- I need to know more about corona brother Ebola
+- Tell me about Ebola
+- What about Ebola
+- What is ebola

 ## intent:economy_consequences

 - Can you answer questions economy related?
 - Economy
 - Economy consequences
 - What is the impact of this pandemic on the world's economy?
+- Does it affect economy, if yes how
+- What are the social psychological and economic impact of the corona virus

 ## intent:features_date